BYLAWS OF THE GREAT PLAINS CATALYSIS SOCIETY

 The principal objectives of the GPCS shall be to:

-· Invite leading catalysis scientists to present their work to the GPCS as guest speakers.
+Invite leading catalysis scientists to present their work to the GPCS as guest

 BYLAW III – Officers and Duties

-The officers of the GPCS shall be a President, a President–elect, a Past- President, a Secretary, a Treasurer, an Industrial Liaison, and a Communications Director.
+The officers of the GPCS shall be a President, a President–elect, a Past President, a Secretary, a Treasurer, an Industrial Liaison, and Directors.
 The President–elect shall serve as Vice–President.

 (a) The President shall be the chief executive officer and will be in charge of all the affairs of the GPCS.
 The duties of the President shall be to call and preside at meetings of the Society, and to undertake or to delegate – such as to committees – those actions which are deemed necessary to achieve the objectives of the Society or to carry out the policies proposed by the Executive Committee.

-(b) The Executive Committee shall consist of the President, President-Elect, the Past-President, the Secretary, the Treasurer, the Industrial Liaison, three elected Directors, and a Representative to the Catalysis Society.
-They shall advise the President about policies and plans that will promote the achievement of the objectives of the GPCS.
+(b) The Executive Committee shall consist of the President, President-Elect, the Past-President, the Secretary, the Treasurer, the Industrial Liaison, at least three elected Directors, and an elected Representative to the North American Catalysis Society (NACS).
+The Executive Committee has the discretion to increase the number of elected Directors to five and/or extend the terms of existing Officers/Directors in order to maintain continuity from one year to another.
+One of the Directors will be elected to serve as Communications Director.
+Other elected Directors may be assigned to be in charge of Scientific Programming aspects (such as assisting with webinars), membership chair, etc., at the discretion of the President.
+The Executive Committee shall advise the President about policies and plans that will promote the achievement of the objectives of the GPCS.

-(c) The President shall distribute the Bylaws to each newly elected officer and each appointed officer to the Executive Committee and will contribute to the website: annual President’s letter (September); list of new officers with affiliation and emails (December); biographies of the candidates for the GPCS Executive Committee (September); election results (November).
+(c) The President shall distribute the Bylaws to each new Officer elected to the Executive Committee and will contribute to the website; annual President’s letter (typically in September); list of new Officers with affiliation and emails (typically in December); biographies of the candidates for the GPCS Executive Committee (typically in September); election results (typically in November).